Gil Reynolds

 • Contact

-I've been doing a lot of experimenting with different pastels and techniques and have come up with my own bonded glass powders drawing surface.
+I've been experimenting a lot with different pastels and techniques, and I’ve developed my own unique bonded glass powders drawing surface.
+Here’s what I’ve created so far.
+Enjoy!

-In July of 2016, a couple of my multi-talented glass students talked me into painting Plein Air as part of the local Lavender Festival.
+In July of 2016, a couple of my multi-talented glass students encouraged me to try painting Plein Air as part of the local Lavender Festival.
 Why not?
-I gave it a try, but my cheap colored sticks on newsprint didn’t look very good.
-I was kindly informed that I really need some descent pastels and it was suggested that I try sanded pastel paper.
+I gave it a shot, but my inexpensive colored sticks on newsprint didn’t look very appealing.
+I was kindly informed that I really needed some decent pastels, and it was suggested that I explore sanded pastel paper.
 Oh my!
-There is a difference!!!
+What a difference!
 I was hooked.
-I often tell my students that they should go home and make 100 glass tiles.
-It is a great way to develop your skills quickly.
-Following my own advice, I am actively cranking out the pastels, taking classes, reading Richard Schmid’s “Alla Prima” (a must read for any artist) looking at Youtubes and drawing, drawing, drawing.
+I often tell my students that they should go home and create 100 glass tiles.
+It’s an excellent way to quickly develop your skills.
+Following my own advice, I am actively producing pastels, taking classes, reading Richard Schmid’s “Alla Prima” (a must-read for any artist), watching YouTube tutorials, and drawing, drawing, drawing.

 PASTELS